 Therefore, you or your contractor accountant must maintain and keep the company statutory registers (UK) up to date.
 In most cases, your accountant will take your mind off this and look after this for you.

-Limited company register book -what do the records include?
+Limited company register book -what does the statutory register include?

-First within the company statutory books (UK), there is a register of charges (only for companies that were created before 6 April 2013).
+First within the list of company statutory books (UK), there is a register of charges (only for companies set up before 6 April 2013).
 This register shows any charges against the company.
-Charges will include any mortgages and secured loans.
+A Companies House charge will include any mortgages and secured loans.
 Since 6 April 2013, the Companies Act 2006 no longer requires a company to maintain a statutory register of charges.
-Therefore, companies that incorporated after this date will not need to keep this register.
+Therefore, companies who set up after this date do not need to keep this register.

-Second within the statutory books of a company there is a register of allotments.
-This register shows the allotment of any shares in the company.
-This register will show each of the share allotments.
-It also shows the class of shares.
+Second within the list of statutory books of a company there is a register of applications and allotments.
+This share register (UK) shows the allotment of any shares in the company.
+In addition, the register of allotments will show each of the share allotments and it also shows the class of shares.
 Furthermore, it will show the number of shares and the amounts paid for them.

-Fourth within the statutory books of a company, there is a register of people will contain directors and secretaries; however, in some companies, these are separate.
+Fourth within the statutory documents of a company, there is a register of directors and secretaries, register of persons or register of people.
+Basically, this statutory record will contain details of directors and secretaries, however, in some companies, these are separate.
 Therefore, for this fourth point, there is a register of directors (see the fifth point for secretaries).
 This register shows the name and address of each director in the company.
-The address listed is the director’s service address.
+The address that you list is the director’s service address.
 There is no need to list the director’s residential address because although Companies House does need this information, they do not show this on the public register.
-The register of directors also shows their date of birth, nationality, and occupation.
+The register of directors (UK) also shows their date of birth, nationality, and occupation.

 Fifth, as part of the statutory records, there is a register of secretaries.
 This register shows the name and address of the company secretary.
 Following the introduction of the Companies Act 2006, this is now no longer a requirement for small companies.

-Sixth within the statutory books of a company, there is a register of members (a list of the company’s shareholders).
-What is a register of members?
-The shares register will include the name and address of each shareholder.
-This will also show the date each member became a shareholder or ceased ownership.
-Moreover, the shareholder register of members will show each share transaction with each shareholder (allotments and transfers) and the classes of shares involved.
+Sixth within the statutory books of a company, there is a company register of members (UK) and this a list of the company’s shareholders.
+However, what is a register of members and what information does it include?
+Basically, the statutory register of members is a shares register will include the name and address of each shareholder.
+In addition, the shareholder register (UK) will also show the date each member became a shareholder or ceased ownership.
+Moreover, the shareholder register book will show each share transaction with each shareholder (allotments and transfers) and the classes of shares involved.

-Eighth and finally, there is a register of PSCs.
+Eighth and final in the list of company registers is a register of PSCs.
 This stands for People with Significant Control.
 The PSC register will show their name, service address and how they control the company.
-The requirement to report PSCs became law in April 2016, aiming to make UK companies’ ownership more transparent.
+The requirement to report PSCs became law in April 2016, aiming to make UK companies’ ownership more transparent. list of company registers

 There may also be a separate register of directors’ residential addresses.
-This would list the directors’ home addresses of each director you appoint to help run the business.
+This statutory record would list the directors’ home addresses of each director you appoint to help run the business.

 There is also a section in the statutory books of a company that contains any shareholder resolutions.
 These are agreements or decisions which are made by the members of a company.
-The resolutions are passed at either a general meeting of the shareholders or by a written resolution procedure.
+A company will pass the resolutions at either a general meeting of the shareholders or by a written resolution procedure.

-Finally, when there are board of director meetings, minutes are usually recorded and these include any important matters discussed at the meetings.
-These meeting minutes are often kept within a section at the back of the official registers.
+Finally, a company will record minutes when there are board of director meetings.
+These include any important matters discussed at the meetings.
+Basically, the meeting minutes are often kept within a section at the back of the official company registers.

 Where do you keep the statutory registers?